tatiana-passarella/my-progressive-web-app/README.md

 ## App feature

-- Full offline application including restaurant information, customer reviews and a review form.
+- **Full offline application** with restaurant informations, customer reviews and a review form.
 - Background sycn for retry posting data when user offline.
 - Lighthouse score over 90 for "Performance", "Progressive Web App" and "Accessibility".
 - Made with **responsive design** to ensure a good user experience for all devices.
 - All content-related images include an appropriate alternate text.
 - Focus is appropriately managed allowing users to tab through each elements of the page.
 - A skip link is applied on Google Maps to allow users to skip it and quickly access the document's main.
-- Elements on the page use the appropriate semantic elements according with ARIA roles best practices.
+- Elements on the page use the appropriate semantic elements according with **ARIA roles** best practices.
-- Design made with focus on accessibility.
+- Design made with focus on **accessibility**.

 ## My App - Eat Restaurant Review